TSOT7/tsot7.github.io/_posts/2024-11-24-perfectionism.md

 So I made a promise to myself from that day forward that everyday, I would do a small action that made me better than I was the previous day.
 Even if the action was extremely miniscule as the title states, something is always better than nothing.

-Eventually, I found myself getting through the initial hurdle of getting things done much more effectively, and slowly but surely my issue of procrastination was slowly burning away.
+Eventually, I found myself getting through the initial hurdle of getting things done much more effectively, and slowly but surely my issue of procrastination was slowly fading away.